algosup/2024-2025-project-1-fpga-team-3/test_plan.md

 Functional tests will cover entire game sequences and user interactions, such as:

 * Gameplay Flow: Verifying the game’s core functionality, such as starting the game, navigating the levels, and completing objectives.
-We will ensure that all game features (like earning points, crossing roads, and avoiding obstacles) work in harmony to provide a seamless experience.
+We will ensure that all game features work in harmony to provide a seamless experience.

-* Game Controls: Testing the responsiveness of the game’s controls (e.g., the player’s ability to move, jump, and avoid hazards) and ensuring they match the design expectations.
+* Game Controls: Testing the responsiveness of the game’s control and ensuring they match the design expectations.
 This will also include testing the player’s ability to pause, restart, or quit the game.

 * Game Win/Loss Conditions: Checking if the game correctly handles the win and loss conditions.
-For example, does the game display the appropriate message when the player successfully crosses all lanes or loses all lives?
-Does the scoring system reflect correct gameplay actions?

-* Game Features: Testing any secondary features, such as score tracking, high-score saving, or special power-ups.
+* Game Features: Testing any secondary features.
 We will check that these features are fully functional and integrated into the gameplay loop.

-* Performance: Although not a formal requirement, we will also ensure that the game runs smoothly on the Go-board FPGA without lag or performance degradation.
+* Performance: Although not a formal requirement, we will also ensure that the game runs smoothly on the Go-board without lag or performance degradation.
 This will include testing for frame rate consistency and responsiveness to user input.

-Functional tests will be carried out both in a simulated environment and on the actual Go-board hardware to ensure the game performs as expected in the final deployed system.
+Functional tests will be carried on the actual Go-board hardware to ensure the game performs as expected.

 ### c-Define-Priorities